matowens/ng-notify/README.md

 A simple, lightweight module for displaying notifications in your AngularJS app.

-Both JS and CSS files combine for ~4 kBs.
+Both JS and CSS files combine for ~4.6 kBs.

 IE8+ and the latest versions of Chrome, FireFox and Safari have been tested and are supported.
 If you do run across any issues, please submit a [new issue](https://github.com/matowens/ng-notify/issues) and I'll take a look - or better yet - submit a PR with the bug fix and I'll merge it in.

 You can check out the vitals and demo here: [http://matowens.github.io/ng-notify](http://matowens.github.io/ng-notify)

-New in v0.4.0 are **sticky notifications**.
-When enabled, notifications won't fade out until the user dismisses them.
-This, too, can be set as a default option for all notifications or just set for individual notifications on a case by case basis.
-For more on how to use this sticky feature, check out the [Sticky Notifications](#sticky-notifications) section below.
+New in v0.6.0 is **HTML notifications**.
+When enabled, you'll be able to display notifications with HTML content in them.
+This too can be set as a default option for all notifications or just set for individual notifications on a case by case basis.
+There is an extra requirement for this to function, the [ngSanitize](https://docs.angularjs.org/api/ngSanitize) script must be included in your app.
+If ngSanitize is not available, ngNotify will gracefully degrade to displaying standard, HTML escaped notification messages.
+For more on how to display HTML notifications, check out the [HTML Notifications](#html-notifications) section below.
 For more on updates, head on over to the [change log](https://github.com/matowens/ng-notify/blob/master/CHANGELOG.md).

 Implementation
 ==============